Stofbrew/endoflife/index.md

 You funeral directors will usually submit the forms required to get a death certificate, and the certificate will be sent to you through the mail.
 Because a death certificate records where someone is buried or cremated, you can't get a death certificate until after the funeral.

-You can request a death certificate online through [Births, Deaths, and Marriages.](bdm link)
+You can request a death certificate online, in person, or through the post.
+Visit [NSW Births, Deaths, and Marriages](https://www.bdm.nsw.gov.au/Pages/deaths/death-certificate.aspx#Howtoapply) for more information.

-Births, Deaths and Marriages charge $x for a death certificate.
-They take [up to three weeks] to arrive.
-For more information about death certificates, visit [Births, Deaths, and Marriages] (link).
+Births, Deaths and Marriages charge $85 for a death certificate.
+They can take up to three weeks to arrive, depending on how you apply.
+For more information about getting a death certificate, visit [Births, Deaths, and Marriages](https://www.bdm.nsw.gov.au/Pages/deaths/death-certificate.aspx#Identification).

 ## 5. Cancel or transfer services – after the funeral